Google Registry Privacy Policy

 Data Transfers

 Our parent company, Google LLC, maintains servers around the world and your information may be processed on servers located outside of the country where you live.
 Data protection laws vary among countries, with some providing more protection than others.
 Regardless of where your information is processed, we apply the same protections described in this policy.
-We also comply with certain legal frameworks relating to the transfer of data, such as the European frameworks described below.
+We also comply with certain legal frameworks relating to the transfer of data, such as the Data Privacy Framework described below.

 When we receive formal written complaints, we respond by contacting the person who made the complaint.
 We may work with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the transfer of your data that we cannot resolve with you directly.

-If you have an inquiry regarding our privacy practices in relation to our Privacy Shield certification, we encourage you to contact us.
-Google Registry is subject to the investigatory and enforcement powers of the US Federal Trade Commission (FTC).
-You may also refer a complaint to your local data protection authority and we will work with them to resolve your concern.
-In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.
+If you have an inquiry regarding our privacy practices in relation to our DPF certification, we encourage you to contact us.
+Google Registry is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).
+You may also refer a complaint to your local data protection authority, and we will work with them to resolve your concern.
+In certain circumstances, the Data Privacy Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Data Privacy Framework Principles.

 European Requirements